Posts

 Image

 Turns out I had to rewrite this entry significantly -- one of the perils, alas, of doing additional research.
 (There must be a moral in that somewhere.)
 Anyway, I originally wanted to read the GOR novels of John Norman cuz everyone in SFF scholarship knows the common narrative behind them: Norman's the genre's resident evil, the pinnacle of misogynistic assholery, one of the eventual reasons sword-and-sorcery (S&S) died a rapid death in the 1980s.
 However, since I'm an instinctive iconoclast who always distrusts received opinion, I had to see for myself.
 So I finally took the plunge into Gor and selected a novel at random from my local Bookman's.
 This turned out to be Priest-Kings of Gor (Ballantine, 1968), and the sheer strength of its writing quality surprised me deeply.
 I'm not going to make any two bones about it ... this is a good novel of its kind.
-So you can only imagine how a-quiver with zeal my grubby little fingers were to rant against Received Opin
+So you can only imagine how a-quiver with zeal my grubby little paws were to rant against Received Opinion

 Fantasy Novels Being Read by my Students